OperatorDishS0ap/DS-Airsoft-Grenade/V5/README.md

 # PLEASE READ THE INSTRUCTIONS BELOW THOROUGHLY AND WATCH THE VIDEO LINKED BELOW BEFORE ASKING QUESTIONS

-Assembly video can be found here:
+Assembly video can be found here: [Assembly Video](https://youtu.be/WyIGIuh09i8)

 A video showing how to order the PCB can be found here: